SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Step 10: Submit the Report of Sale

 File the Report of Sale with the Washington DOL after you sell the car.
-You must do this within 5 days of the sale date.
+You must do this within 5 days (excluding weekends and state holidays).

-You can also download and mail Form 420-062 (Report of Sale) to a vehicle licensing office if you prefer paper.
+You can also download and mail Form 420 062 (Vehicle Report of Sale) to a vehicle licensing office if you prefer paper.

 This creates a paper trail showing you’re no longer responsible for the vehicle.
-Without it, you could face liability for tickets, accidents, or towing charges after the sale.
+Without it, the seller may remain liable for towing charges, civil and criminal liabilities, tickets, and tolls until the Report of Sale is filed.

 Step 11: Cancel Insurance